nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 #### Implementation

-The undo mechanism allows users to revert the last executed command in the address book.
-This feature is facilitated by the `UndoCommand`, `AddressBookParser`, and `Model` classes.
+The undo feature allows users to revert the last executed command in the address book.
+This feature is facilitated by the `UndoCommand`, `AddressBookParser`, and `LogicManager` classes.
 The undo feature is implemented using the following components and operations:

 * `UndoCommand` — The core component responsible for executing the undo operation in the address book.
 * `AddressBookParser` — Handles the parsing of the user's undo command.